pauldendulk/PortableResourceLoader/README.md

 PortableResourceLoader
 ======================

-Sample project that shows how to load an 'embedded resource' from a PCL.
+Sample project that shows how to load an 'embedded resource' from a PCL and show it as image in the platform specific client.

 The PCL profile 147:
 .NET Framework 4.0.3, Silverlight 5, Windows 8, Windows Phone Silverlight 8, Xamarin.Android, Xamarin.iOS